Who can apply?

 How to apply?

 You can apply only by filling in the online application form.
-When filling out the form, you will need to write a motivation letter and provide us with contact information of one of your teachers (not necessarily in the science field).
-If needed, we will contact your teacher separately to obtain a recommendation letter.
-In case you will be applying for scholarship, you will need to upload a separate Scholarship application letter as well.
-Here you can read more about the scholarships.
+When filling out the form, you will need to write a letter of motivation and provide us with the contact information of one of your teachers (not necessarily in the science field).
+We will likely contact your teacher separately to obtain a recommendation letter, so please inform them beforehand.
+In case you would like to apply for a scholarship, you will need to upload a separate scholarship application letter as well.
+An appropriate text box will be available in the application form.
+You can read more about our scholarship offers here.

-If you are still not sure whether you want to apply or not you can submit your e-mail address through this form so we can remind you when the application deadline approaches.
+If you are still not sure whether you want to apply or not you can submit your email address through this form so we can remind you when the application deadline approaches or we have updates on the Summer School's program.
 Meanwhile, feel free to contact us if you have any concerns about the application process or read through the questions we were frequently asked.

 Selection procedure

+We often preferentially offer places to students who could most benefit from the School, so feel free to let us know if the School would open up new opportunities to you.
 We believe that each applicant who has expressed an interest in science should be given the opportunity to develop professionally.
-However, due to lack of resources, we cannot place all interested students in one of our camps.
-Therefore, if you were not selected, it doesn't mean you were not good enough and you can always try next year.
-We still want to maintain contact with you and to offer you guidance when needed.
-To stay in touch, follow us on social media where you can ask us questions about science and careers in science, and be informed about many science-related events.
+However, due to a lack of resources, we cannot offer a place to all applicants.
+Therefore, not being selected doesn't mean you were "not good enough" and you can always try next year.
+We will likely want to stay in contact with you and will happily offer you guidance if needed.

 Fees